YellowO2/cafe-manager-gic/README.md

 # Café Employee Manager

-Production-ready full-stack implementing a café and employee manager with a RESTful API, PostgreSQL, and a React (Vite) frontend.
+Full-stack implementing a café and employee manager with NestJS, PostgreSQL, and a React frontend.

 ## Links